sho-87/cognitive-battery/README.md

 - Create separate class for UI layout and import into main script
 - Change UI base class to `QTMainWindow`
 - Create conversion script for building a Python module from UI file
+- Add Menu and Status bar to UI

 **Tasks**
 - All tasks (and their images) moved to separate directory